Skip to main content

 Implementation Reference

-• MCP tool handler for 'write_file' that validates args with schema, checks line limits, calls core writeFile function, and returns success/error response.
+• MCP handler function for the 'write_file' tool.
+Validates input using WriteFileArgsSchema, enforces line limits, calls the core writeFile function, and returns success message.

 export async function handleWriteFile(args: unknown): Promise<ServerResult> { try { const parsed = WriteFileArgsSchema.parse(args); // Get the line limit from configuration const config = await configManager.getConfig(); const MAX_LINES = config.fileWriteLineLimit ??
 50; // Default to 50 if not set // Strictly enforce line count limit const lines = parsed.content.split('\n'); const lineCount = lines.length; let errorMessage = ""; if (lineCount > MAX_LINES) { errorMessage = `✅ File written successfully! (${lineCount} lines) 💡 Performance tip: For optimal speed, consider chunking files into ≤30 line pieces in future operations.`; } // Pass the mode parameter to writeFile await writeFile(parsed.path, parsed.content, parsed.mode); // Provide more informative message based on mode const modeMessage = parsed.mode === 'append' ? 'appended to' : 'wrote to'; return { content: [{ type: "text", text: `Successfully ${modeMessage} ${parsed.path} (${lineCount} lines) ${errorMessage}` }], }; } catch (error) { const errorMessage = error instanceof Error ? error.message : String(error); return createErrorResponse(errorMessage); } }

-• Zod schema for validating input parameters to the write_file tool: path, content, and optional mode.
+• Zod schema defining input parameters for the write_file tool: path, content, and optional mode (rewrite or append).

 export const WriteFileArgsSchema = z.object({ path: z.string(), content: z.string(), mode: z.enum(['rewrite', 'append']).default('rewrite'), });